Smartsheet-JB-Brown/Roo-Code/cline_docs/bedrock-cache-strategy-documentation.md

 1. The algorithm detects that all cache points are used and new messages have been added.
 2. It calculates the token count of the new messages (400 tokens).
 3. It analyzes the token distribution between existing cache points and finds the smallest gap (260 tokens).
+4. It calculates the required token threshold by applying a 20% increase to the smallest gap (260 \* 1.2 = 312).
-4. It compares the token count of new messages (400) with the smallest gap (260).
+5. It compares the token count of new messages (400) with this threshold (312).
-5. Since the new messages have more tokens than the smallest gap (400 > 260), it decides to combine cache points.
+6. Since the new messages have significantly more tokens than the threshold (400 > 312), it decides to combine cache points.
-6. It identifies that the cache point at index 8 has the smallest token coverage (260 tokens).
+7. It identifies that the cache point at index 8 has the smallest token coverage (260 tokens).
-7. It removes this cache point and places a new one after the new user message.
+8. It removes this cache point and places a new one after the new user message.

 **Output Cache Point Placements with Reallocation:**